 The word ‘mother’ means different things to different people.
 For some, a mother is one who births and gives life to another.
 While for others, a mother is one who nurtures, raises, teaches, and is a positive influence in the life of a child.
-More so, a mother’s faith and character will always matter in her journey of shaping minds and building lives.
+More so, a mother’s faith and character will always be a great influence in her journey of shaping minds and building lives.

-So, who is a good mother?
+So, what is a good mother?
 And what are some of the characteristics of a good mother in the Bible?
-In various books of the Bible, we get to meet mothers who did not only birth a child but gave their all to nurture, shape, build, influence, and leave a worthy legacy behind for the next generation.
+In various books of the Bible, we get to meet mothers who didn’t only birth a child but gave their all to nurture, shape, build, influence, and leave a worthy legacy behind for the next generation.
 These tributes to mothers in the Bible provide an example to learn from.

 What Does the Bible Say About the Biblical Role of a Mother?

 A mother is one who gives life to another.
-The first mother in the Bible was Eve and she was called the mother of all the living.
-She receives the first very first tribute to mothers in the Bible.
+The first mother in the Bible was Eve, shortly after she and Adam left the Garden of Eden.
+She was called the mother of all living.
+As the first woman, she receives the first very first tribute to mothers in the Bible.

 “Now the man named his wife Eve because she was the mother of all the living.”
 Genesis 3:20 NASB